-Figure 36.
-Average U.S. Residential Electricity Rates in 2008 (U.S. Energy Information Administration 2008)
+Figure 8.36.
+Average U.S. residential electricity rates in 2008 (U.S. Energy Information Administration 2008a).

-4. Alternatively, the energy produced from an offshore wind energy facility may result in higher electricity rates, especially as the offshore renewable energy industry in the U.S. is just beginning to develop.
-The price per kilowatt hour of electricity produced from on offshore renewable energy facility will vary between projects.

-840.4 Potential Revenue Sharing

-- 1. In addition to the economic impacts associated with an offshore wind facilities construction and operation activities, Rhode Island may also receive a portion of any federal leasing or operating fees charged for use of public submerged lands. - 2.
-Offshore wind energy facilities installed in U.S. federal waters are subject to annual lease payments and operating fees as determined by the U.S. Department of the Interior, Minerals Management Service.
-Revenues subject to distribution to eligible States, as described in detail in the Mineral Management Service's Final Rule41, include all bonuses and acquisition fees associated with the lease, rental fees and operating fees derived from the entire qualified project area and associated project easements (e.g. area used for the transmission cable) (see Table 12).
+- 4. Alternatively, the energy produced from an offshore wind energy facility may result in higher electricity rates, especially as the offshore renewable energy industry in the U.S. is just beginning to develop.
+The price per kilowatt hour of electricity produced from on offshore renewable energy facility will vary between projects. - 840.3.
+Potential Revenue Sharing - 1.
+In addition to the economic impacts associated with an offshore wind facility's construction and operation activities, Rhode Island may also receive a portion of any federal leasing or operating fees charged for use of public submerged lands. - 2.
+Offshore wind energy facilities installed in U.S. federal waters are subject to annual lease payments and operating fees as determined by BOEMRE (formerly called the Minerals Management Service).
+Revenues subject to distribution to eligible States, as described in detail in the Mineral Management Service's Final Rule44, include all bonuses and acquisition fees associated with the lease, rental fees and operating fees derived from the entire qualified project area and associated project easements (e.g. area used for the transmission cable) (see Table 8.12).
 Royalty payments are shared between the state (27%) and federal government (73%) when a coastal State's coastline is located within 15 miles (24.1 km) of the calculated geographic center of the qualified project area.
 If more than one coastal state is within 15 miles (24.1 km) of a project, revenues will be shared between the states based on proximity to the project.

-4130 CFR Parts 250, 285, and 290.
+4430 CFR Parts 250, 285, and 290.

-Table 12.
-Rental and Operating Fee Equations Used by the Minerals ManagementService for Offshore Renewable Energy Project (30 CFR Parts 250, 285, and290).
+Table 8.12.
+Rental and operating fee equations used by BOEMRE for offshore renewable energy project (30 CFR Parts 250, 285, and 290).